-A PowerPoint is meant to be presented in a course or class by an instructor; converting a presentation into a self-paced course will allow teams to learn from modules that make sense and are easy to follow along online without an instructor. eLearning modules built into a course make it so that users can access training on-demand, regardless of what time zone they’re in.
-Comparatively, if you wanted to train using PowerPoints online with an instructor present—you could use instructor-led training.
+PowerPoint was not made to be used as a course for learners to go through by themselves.
+A PowerPoint is meant to be presented in a class by an instructor; converting a presentation into a self-paced course will allow teams to learn from modules that make sense and are easy for learners to follow along online. eLearning modules built into a course make it so that users can access training on-demand, regardless of what time zone they’re in. eLearning modules are just different types of content like videos, interactive assessments, and assignments that learners can go through by themselves in a course.
+If you wanted to train using PowerPoints online with an instructor present—you could use instructor-led training.

 Going through slides on a PowerPoint without a subject matter expert to elaborate on topics and answer questions can be confusing and overwhelming for learners.
 Converting your PowerPoint into eLearning modules helps your users learn the same information remotely but in a more enjoyable and effective way.
 When your eLearning is managed with a Learning Management System (LMS), then you keep track of how users progress by looking at metrics like their quiz scores, how much time they’ve spent in a course, and more.